AlexGCbn/CI_PP3_TRXTREME/README.md

    * Changed strategy.
 Instead of adding attendees to Google Calendar, data is stored in Sheets, where each event that is used has a sheet with the event ID as name, thus it is unique.
 5. pip3 freeze did not provide necessary requirements
    * Installed google services again with "--user" command, then the freeze command worked as intended.
+6. When creating a user and picking athlete type, there was no validation for empty input and it would accept it.
+After, when signing in with the user, it would give an error.
+   * Added validation for empty or incorrect input.
+7. When editing user data as admin, there was no validation.
+Thus, the issue from bug nr.6 could be replicated.
+   * Added validation for empty or incorrect input.

 ## Deployment: